Down Payment Assistance Programs and Grants

 Down Payment Assistance For Heroes and First Responders

-Examples of heroes are educators and medical personnel: nurses, doctors, phlebotomists, health ambassadors, and American Red Cross workers.
-A civil servant in a federal, state, or local municipality.
+Examples of heroes are educators and medical personnel: nurses, doctors, phlebotomists, health ambassadors, and American Red Cross workers—a civil servant in a federal, state, or local municipality.

 Closing Costs on DPA Home Purchases